elledgecr/Portfolio/README.md

 ## Portfolio
-A personal portfolio website built with TypeScript, React, and APIs to demonstrate my work as a software developer.
+A personal portfolio website built with TypeScript and React to demonstrate my front-end skills as a software developer.

 ## Features
 - Project showcase with GitHub repository links.